vaynak/handbook/README.md

 1. Update the README to contain instructions for contributing pages
 1. Use GitLab Pages with the gitlab.io URL until your company DNS

+If you want to checkout the repo to make local copies and run the local review app, be sure to do `git clone -r git@gitlab.com:brownfield-dev/remote/handbook.git` since the theme is currently in a submodule which needs to be pulled.

 ## Select a workflow

 GitLab offers a lot of workflow flexibility depending on the size of your team and type of content in the handbook.